apache/couchdb-documentation/src/cluster/databases.rst

     Use of the ``placement`` argument will **override** the standard logic for shard replica cardinality (specified by ``[cluster] n``.)

 First, each node must be labeled with a zone attribute.
 This defines which zone each node is in.
-You do this by editing the node's document in the ``/nodes`` database, which is accessed through the "back-door" (5986) port.
+You do this by editing the node's document in the system ``_nodes`` database, which is accessed node-local via the ``GET /_node/_local/_nodes/{node-name}`` endpoint.

 Add a key value pair of the form:

 .. code-block:: text